lion-gu/ioc-explorer/README.md

 ## Introduction

-Indicator of Compromise (IOC) threat hunting

-problem

-multiple sources: community sources or paid sources

-repeat input

-random choose

-major advantage
+Correlating Indicator of Compromise (IOC) is a key part of incident investigation even threat hunting.
+Finding one IP address hosting several known malicious files would help SOC teams to implement more effective countermeasure by blocking that IP address.
+However, building a correlation usually means a lot of manual work, like searching multiple IOCs across different threat intelligence sources (community sources or private sources).
+Sometimes, correlation can only be found after several iterative queries.

+IOC Explorer aims to execute iterative queries across multiple threat intelligence sources automatically.
+It may assist security analyst to find more clues for investigation.

 ## Quick Start